PROFILE

 on Bangladesh's ready-made garment industry has

-been moderate.
+been positive.
 Downward price pressures,

-however, mean Bangladesh must cut final
+however, mean Bangladesh must continue to cut

 competitive in the world market.
-Bangladesh has

 The Bangladesh Government continues to court